May 2016: A Short Stop in Brunei

 The Quest for the Proboscis Monkey

-The proboscis monkey is one of the most unusual primates in the world, instantly recognizable by its long, bulbous nose.
-Endemic to Borneo, these monkeys thrive in the mangrove jungles just outside the capital city, Bandar Seri Begawan.
-I hired a local boatman to take me along the waterways in search of them.
+The proboscis monkey is one of the world’s most unusual primates—instantly recognizable by its long, bulbous nose and pot-bellied shape.
+Endemic to Borneo, these monkeys thrive in the mangrove jungles just outside Brunei’s capital, Bandar Seri Begawan.

+I hired a local boatman to take me deep into the waterways at sunrise.
 I had missed the chance to see proboscis monkeys during a previous visit to Sabah, so this felt like redemption.
-Watching them leap through the branches, their strange features highlighted against the dense green jungle, was both surreal and fascinating.
+Soon enough, we spotted them leaping through the branches, their odd features highlighted against the dense green jungle.
+Watching them move gracefully through the trees was both surreal and fascinating.

 A Rewarding Encounter